wckd-area/programming-fundamentals/README.md

 Programming Fundamentals Repository

 # Exercises: C# Intro and Basic Syntax
-Problems for exercises and homework for the [Programming Fundamentals Extended” course @ SoftUni](https://softuni.bg/courses/programming-fundamentals)
+Problems for exercises and homework for the [Programming Fundamentals Extendedâ€ course @ SoftUni](https://softuni.bg/courses/programming-fundamentals)

 ## Problem 1.
 Debit Card Number
 Write a program, which receives **4 integers** on the console and **prints them** in **4-digit debit card format.** See the examples below for the appropriate formatting.